 - (a) Reinforcement to resist the forces calculated under Clause 12.5.4 distributed uniformly from 0.2D to 1.0D from the loaded face.
 Similar reinforcement shall be placed from the plane at 0.2D to as near as practicable to the loaded face.
-D shall be equal to the depth or breadth of the symmetrical prism as appropriate. - (b) Reinforcement to resist the forces calculated under Clause 12.5.5 shall be placed as close to the loaded face as is consistent with cover and compaction requirements.
+D shall be equal to the depth or breadth of the symmetrical prism. - (b) Having side slopes of one longitudinally to one transversely with respect to the direction of the load.